tahmid0111/express-mongoose-starter-pack/README.md

 npm start
 ```
 ## 6. Remove GitHub Link:
-### Delete the hidden folder named .git of this project and it will lost connection with my repository.
+- ### Delete the hidden folder named .git of this project and it will lost connection with my repository.

-## 7. Happy Coding:
+## 7. Happy Coding:😊😊
-### You can now update the project name as per your need and start contributing in your own ways.
+- ### You can now update the project name as per your need and start contributing in your own ways.